12 August 2021

 London TravelWatch will continue to work with the Young Women’s Trust and other organisations to push the transport industry to do better on the issue of personal safety.

-We are currently running a public survey which anyone who travels in London can fill out to share their views: you can complete that online.
-You can also read the interim findings of our research and our initial recommendations for the transport industry and policing authorities.
+We are currently running a public survey which anyone who travels in London can fill out to share their views.
+You can also read the interim findings of our research here.